 Like we previously mentioned, most white blonde hair is defined by its cool, icy tones, rather than the warm yellows found in platinum and other blonde shades.
 You can heat (and soften) it up a bit by letting your roots show and going for a color that mixes warm and cool tones.

 We totally understand if you’re a little intimidated to go full-on white blonde, which is why we love the idea of sprinkling in icy highlights on an otherwise natural blonde.
 Tousled layers complement the coloring perfectly.

 We know, we know, it’s a little unfair—there’s a lot of maintenance required for white-blonde hair.
 (It’s worth it, we promise!)
 But if you’re not into the idea of regular salon visits or root touch-ups, simply keep your roots dark and go icy on the ends.
 It’ll look intentional when it grows out.

 Short & Chic

-Yes, a color like white-blonde requires the right care and products, but your style doesn’t have to—especially if you have a naturally relaxed hair texture.
+Yes, white blonde hair requires the right care and products, but your style doesn’t have to be complicated—especially if you have a naturally relaxed hair texture.
 If you’re worried about the work involved with your new hue, it’s a good idea to choose an easy, effortless cut that’s low-maintenance enough for your lifestyle—so you can focus your hair budget and energy on preserving your color instead.